 When traveling to a new city, one of my favorite ways to both meet people and get acquainted with the layout of the city is to take a walking tour.

-Since I only had two days in Athens, Greece, I felt that it was absolutely essential for me to take a walking tour that would not only provide me with a history of the city, but would also help me to get a feel for the city’s culture and composition.
+Since I only had two days in Athens, Greece, I felt that it was absolutely essential for me to take a walking tour.
+I wanted to not only learn about the history of the city, but I also wanted to get a feel for the city’s culture and composition.

 I opted for taking a tour with Athens Walking Tours that included both an overview of the city and a trip to the Parthenon.